Pave the Way Foundation: Halki Seminary

 In 1971, the Turkish government closed the Halki seminary (Heybeliada), the oldest and most important religious education institution in the Christian Orthodox Church, creating a grave crisis.

 This followed earlier Turkish Government decrees affecting the Patriarchate, including a requirement that the Patriarch must be a Turkish citizen and that the Turkish Government can veto the election of a new Patriarch.
 Previous Turkish Governments had objected to the Ecumenical Patriarch of Constantinople exercising his rights as the spiritual leader of more than 300 million Christian Orthodox faithful (the second-largest Christian denomination in the world), tried to restrict him to the leadership for only the tiny Orthodox community in Turkey and confiscated Church properties in Turkey.
 This was a reversal of several centuries of much greater tolerance.
 Although Turkey is an Islamic country, the government closed all Muslim schools as well in an effort to secularize the school system.
 As the only Christian Orthodox seminary in Turkey, Halki Seminary was closed as collateral damage.

 May 2012, Pave the Way Foundation sent 5 letters to the Turkish government containing a Muslim request for Halki's reopening, together with its religious justification.
-The request was based on a covenant of protection for the "people of the book" (that is, Jews and Christians) guaranteed by the hand-printed signature of the Prophet Muhammad in 628 AD.
-The Prophet Muhammed, through his covenant, guarantees Islamic protection of the Christians and their churches from all of his followers until the end of time.
+The request was based on a covenant of protection for the "people of the book" (that is, Jews and Christians) guaranteed by the hand-printed signature of the Islamic prophet Muhammad in 628 AD.
+Muhammed, through his covenant, guarantees Islamic protection of the Christians and their churches from all of his followers until the end of time.

-The letters were received by the Prime Minister, the President, the Ambassadors to the United Nations, the United States, and the European Union in May 2012.
+The letters were received by the prime minister, the president, the ambassadors to the United Nations, the United States, and the European Union in May 2012.
 On July 5, 2012, Professor Mehmet Gormez, the highest Muslim authority in Turkey, made an unprecedented historic visit to Greek Orthodox Patriarch Bartholomew I. On that day he embraced the Patriarch and called for the reopening of the Halki seminary in the name of Islam and stated: